-This paper has discussed the theory of signal reconstruction from irregularly sampled data with variable apertures where different measurements may have different aperture functions.
+We have discussed the theory of signal reconstruction from irregularly sampled data with variable apertures where different measurements may have different aperture functions.
 This situation is common in microwave sensors where the observations have irregular spacing and different antenna gain patterns resulting in different measurement functions for different measurements.

-The reconstruction methods presented in this paper can be used for both real and complex signals.
-In either case, the various D and D matrices are real.
+The reconstruction methods presented in this report can be used for both real and complex signals.
+In either case the various D and \mathcal{D} matrices are real.

-We have focused on exact band-limited reconstruction of a band-limited discrete signal.
-For the 1-D case, so long as there are a sufficient number of distinct samples and the aperture function is reasonably well behaved, a band-limited periodic signal can be exactly reconstructed.
-In the 2-D case, the situation is more complicated, since not all sampling configurations can support full signal reconstruction.
-However, so long as the variable aperture function sampling matrix $[\mathbf{D}v \text{ or } \mathbf{\mathcal{D}}v]$ is full column rank, a band-limited periodic function can be exactly reconstructed, within the limits of numerical precision, by inverting a linear system.
+We have focused on exact, band-limited reconstruction of a band-limited discrete signal.
+For the one-dimensional case, so long as there are a sufficient number of distinct samples and the aperture function is reasonably well-behaved, a band-limited periodic signal can be exactly reconstructed.
+In the two-dimensional case, the situation is more complicated, since not all sampling configurations can support full signal reconstruction.
+However, so long as the variable aperture function sampling matrix (\mathbf{D}v or \mathcal{D}v) is full column rank, a band-limited periodic function can be exactly reconstructed, within the limits of numerical precision, by inverting a linear system.
 When the samples have added noise, the sampling noise is filtered by the reconstruction matrix, which can enhance the impact of the noise.
-Example results are provided using a simulation-based realistic satellite sensor, i.e., the SSM/I microwave radiometer.
+Example results are provided using a simulation based a realistic satellite sensor, the SSM/I microwave radiometer.

-A number of illustrative numerical examples that demonstrate 1-D and 2-D irregular and variable aperture reconstruction are provided at www.mers.byu.edu/reconstruction.
-MATLAB source code is included to illustrate the various reconstruction algorithms discussed.
-Links to other software cited in this paper are provided on this same site.
+A number of illustrative numerical examples that demonstrate one- and two-dimensional irregular and variable aperture reconstruction are provided at www.mers.byu.edu/reconstruction.
+Matlab source code is included to illustrate the various reconstruction algorithms discussed.

-We note that alternative reconstruction methods have been developed for the case when the signal is not band limited or when only approximate or partially reconstructed results are needed, e.g., [2]-[4], [12] and [13], and [20] and [21].
+We note that alternative reconstruction methods have been developed for the case when the signal is not band-limited or when only approximate or partially reconstructed results are needed, e.g., [2][3][4][12][13][20][21].
 These may be numerically more efficient than the exact method considered here.
 Inexact methods that incorporate the noise statistics using Wiener-Kolmogorov smoothing to minimize the total error are also available, e.g., [22].